dima-starosud/erased/README.md

 That's it.
 When we have some type level term involving `Reducible` (but not `ReducibleImpl`) we do nothing, because `Reduce` type is abstract.
 But as soon as we are passed concrete types extending `ReducibleImpl` (where `Reduce` is able to do the job) computation is starting.
 And is stopped again when there is no more `ReducibleImpl` to proceed.

-So the rule is "make reduction step, when your main object is able do its own job".
+So the rule is "make reduction step, when your main object is able to do its own job".

+### Warning

+This API still doesn't stop defining infinite loop.
+So the developer have to make sure his function will terminate.